AdrianAntico/AutoQuant/README.md

 <details><summary>Expand to view content</summary>
 <p>

 > Automated Machine Learning - In my view, AutoML should consist of functions to help make professional model development and operationalization more efficient.
 The functions in this package are there to help no matter which part of the ML lifecycle you are working on.
 The functions in this package have been tested across a variety of industries and have consistently outperformed competing methods.
-RemixAutoML has enabled me to deliver exceptionally high quality solutions in minimal time and as a result I can focus more time on the other aspects of projects that are critical for generating a high ROI and high adoption rate.

 ### Package Details
 > Supervised Learning - Currently, I'm utilizing CatBoost, LightGBM, XGBoost, and H2O for all of the automated Machine Learning related functions.
 GPU's can be utilized with CatBoost, LightGBM, and XGBoost, while those and the H2O models can all utilize 100% of CPU.
 Multi-armed bandit grid tuning is available for CatBoost, LightGBM, and XGBoost models, which utilize the concept of randomized probability matching, which is detailed in the R pacakge "bandit".
 My choice of included ML algorithms in the package is based on previous success when compared against other algorithms on real world use cases, the additional utilities these packages offer aside from accurate predictions, their ability to work on big data, and the fact that they're available in both R and Python which makes managing multiple languages a little more seamless in a professional setting.

 > Feature Engineering - Some of the feature engineering functions can only be found in this package.
 I believe feature engineering is your best bet for improving model performance.
 I have functions that cover all feature types except image data.
 There are feature engineering functions for numeric data, categorical data, text data, and date data.
 They are all designed to generate features for training and scoring pipelines and they run extremely fast with low memory utilization.
 The package takes advantage of data.table for all feature engineering and data wrangling related functions which means I only have to go to big data tools if absolutely necessary.

-> Documentation - Each exported function in the package has a help file and can be viewed in your RStudio session, e.g. <code>?RemixAutoML::ModelDataPrep</code>.
+> Documentation - Each exported function in the package has a help file and can be viewed in your RStudio session, e.g. <code>?AutoQuant::ModelDataPrep</code>.
 Many of them come with examples coded up in the help files (at the bottom) that you can run to get a feel for how to set the parameters.
 There's also a listing of exported functions by category with code examples at the bottom of this readme.
 You can also jump into the R folder here to dig into the source code.

 > Overall process: Typically, I go to the warehouse to get all of my base features and then I run through all the relevant feature engineering functions in this package.
 Personally, I set up templates for features engineering, model training optimization, and model scoring (including feature engineering for scoring).
 I collect all relevant metdata in a list that is shared across templates and as a result, I never have to touch the model scoring template, which makes operationalize and maintenace a breeze.
 I can simply list out the columns of interest, which feature engineering functions I want to utilize, and then I simply kick off some command line scripts and everything else is automatically managed.